 Great views of San Francisco city are from the mid span of :

-- Golden Gate bridge (Check out the 14 best viewpoints of the bridge)
+Golden Gate bridge (Check out the 14 best viewpoints of Golden Gate bridge.)

 - Alcatraz Island

 6. Don’t go to Pier 39.
 Just don’t.

 Pier 39 and Fisherman’s Wharf always top the “must do” lists of people who write about this city, but who have clearly never been there.
 Pier 39 is a touristy, pickpocket magnet of the worst sort with overpriced food and tacky souvenir shops.
 There are better places elsewhere in the city to get seafood, like the Ferry Building ( a restored Victorian ferry terminal), better shopping (like Fillmore St) and cooler attractions (like the Exporatorium).